SAP/fundamental-styles/README.md

 * Reference HTML specification that consuming libraries **MUST** adhere to.

 ### SLA - How
-* Themable components built on top of [SAP Theming Base Content](https://github.com/SAP/theming-base-content) by consuming the CSS Custom Properties delivered by the theming library
+* Theme-able components built on top of [SAP Theming Base Content](https://github.com/SAP/theming-base-content) by consuming the CSS Custom Properties delivered by the theming library
 * Self-contained styles.
 That is, each component's style file contains all the styling needed to be rendered properly.
-External styling won't bleed-in internal styling won't blead-out. `Bleading in` means that CSS global reset won't affect the component and `bleading out` means that the component styling should not affect other HTML elements)
+External styling won't bleed-in internal styling won't bleed-out. `Bleeding in` means that CSS global reset won't affect the component and `bleeding out` means that the component styling should not affect other HTML elements)
 * Accessibility support
   * Accessibility - Color contrast support for WCAG 2.0 level AA (4.5:1 for typical text)
   * Accessibility - Semantic HTML reference